Triple M Perth: History

 92.9 was originally 6PM on the AM band, beginning broadcasting on 22 April 1937 making it the third commercial radio station in Perth.
 Originally broadcasting from a radio mast in Fremantle, the station moved its transmission mast to Coffee Point in South Perth in 1940 to give better reception to listeners north of Perth.

 By the 1960s, 1970s and 1980s, it broadcast a Top 40 format on 1000, later 990 kHz.
 The station secured significant listener market (ACNielsen) share despite a rival station (96FM) gaining a monopoly on the FM band in the 1980s.

 On 31 December 1990, the station was one of two additional Perth radio stations to gain a licence to convert to the FM band.
 They became 92.9 6PM-FM; then subsequently PMFM.
 The official call sign was changed to 6PPM for regulatory purposes to reflect the move to FM.
 During most of the 1990s PMFM was Perth's number one radio station.

 2001 saw PMFM change their name to The All New 92.9, and then to just 92.9.
 In February 2006, 92.9 changed its logo in line with the rest of the Today Network.
 In 2007 92.9 and sister station Mix 94.5 moved to a new purpose-built building at 450 Roberts Road, Subiaco.

 On 19 January 2015, Southern Cross Austereo rebranded 92.9 as Hit 92.9.

 On 1 December 2020, Hit 92.9 relaunched as Triple M Perth, joining the Triple M network and adopting a mainstream rock music format.
 The Hit Network affiliation was switched to sister station Mix 94.5.
 The station was officially launched at 8:00 am with a welcome message from Foo Fighters frontman Dave Grohl, with "All My Life" being the first song played on the newly relaunched station.
-The station later announced that Channel 7 broadcaster and Perth Lord Mayor Basil Zempilas would host the stations breakfast program along wth former AFL footballer Xavier Ellis and The West Australian columnist Jenna Clarke from 2021.
+The station later announced that Channel 7 broadcaster and Perth Lord Mayor Basil Zempilas would host the station's breakfast program, along with former AFL footballer Xavier Ellis and The West Australian columnist Jenna Clarke from 2021.

+Ellis has remained on the breakfast show and as of 2024, co-hosts it with Katie Lamb on Breakfast with Xav and Katie.
+The station since 2025 airs the Melbourne produced The Rush Hour with JB and Billy which replaced a local version of the Rush Hour brand that was co-hosted by Lamb and former AFL footballer Andrew Embley.